 Cook’s alleged actions left a wife and two children without a father; critics say the church has failed to punish her behavior appropriately.
 The diocese placed Cook on leave with full pay and compensation.
 In a statement made to the press, the church said it’s putting faith in the judiciary system to render a fair and just response.
 If the bishop successfully avoids prison, the church has indicated that she will get to return to her position without any repercussions.

 Critics say that Bishop Cook has received special treatment from the state attorney’s office.
 They say that attorney Marilyn J. Mosby waited nearly two weeks to file charges against Cook; meanwhile, the cycling community and general public has fumed.
 Critics said that a layman similarly charged would have been treated much more harshly by the system.

 If you got pulled over for a DUI, don’t panic, but do take strategic action to deal with your charges.
-An experienced Los Angeles DUI lawyer with the Kraut Law Group can help you respond strategically to your arrest and avoid common errors that can complicate cases.
+An experienced Los Angeles DUI lawyer with the Kraut Criminal & DUI Lawyers can help you respond strategically to your arrest and avoid common errors that can complicate cases.